hku-casr/atom-acquisition/README.md

 The following steps outline the entire data acquisition process.
 Every execution is done on Main unless otherwise specified.

 1. Navigate to `fpga`, compile and generate the required bof file with the `adcethvfullv64.mdl` using Matlab, Xilinx Simulink and CASPER library.
 Or you can use the provided bof file.

 2. Then copy the bof file to `../sw/nfs`.

-3. Copy `sw/nfs` to the NFS machine where the target directory is `$HOME\boffiles`.
+3. Copy `sw/nfs` to the NFS machine where the target directory is `$HOME/boffiles`.

+4. Copy `sw/node` to each of the storage nodes where the target directory is `$HOME/`.

+5. Go to `sw/main/common`, execute `make`.

-3. Navigate to `sw/main`, open `main.sh`and change the following lines according to your own platforms.
+6. Navigate to `sw/main`, open `main.sh`and change the following lines according to your own platforms.
 ```Shell
 # This is the remote directory on 4 machines that you want to store data
 remRunDir="xxx/xxx"